top of page

 What Your Support Will Fund

-This $100,000–$150,000 Mali phase supports:
+This $100,000–$150,000 phase supports:

 • Training of Trainers workshops

-• A school-based clay pot cooler training pilot
+• School-based clay pot cooler trainings.

 • Awareness campaign through rural radio and social media